 - Stick to the point - don't go into too much detail.

-- Use language in your documentation that is simple to comprehend and follow.
+- Use simple language in your documentation so it's easy to comprehend and follow.

-- Customize it to reflect your specific business procedures.
+- Customize your document to reflect your specific business procedures.

-- Additionally, your runbooks should be uniform across all platforms.
+- Ensure uniformity across all platforms.
 Provide the operator with all he or she needs to know about each one.

 The last step before submitting your runbook for review and approval is to put it to the test in the real world.